ritchieng/ritchieng.github.io/aigc/posts/hallucination-mitigation.md

 The primary cause of hallucinations is a model relying on its training weights rather than factual data.

-* **Vector Databases:** Store your technical manuals, customer data, and logs as embeddings
+* **Vector Databases:** Store your technical manuals, customer data, and logs as embeddings.
 * **The Workflow:** When a user queries the agent, the system first retrieves relevant context from your Knowledge Base.
 The agent is then instructed: *"Answer using ONLY the provided context.
 If the answer is missing, state that you do not know."*

 ### **Knowledge Graphs for Complex Reasoning**